 Filming is not permitted inside any of the water treatment and supply facilities operated by Toronto Water; however, filming exteriors may be permitted.

 For exterior filming at Toronto water facilities, please send application forms to filmtoronto@toronto.ca and your application will be forwarded to the designated contact in Toronto Water.
-All timelines, security provisions, and fees (if applicable) are to the discretion of Toronto Water.
+All timelines, security provisions, and fees (if applicable) are at the discretion of Toronto Water.

-1. Applicability
+Applicability

 Student film makers should consult the instructions specific to them provided toward the end of these guidelines.

-2. Permit Issuance
+Permit Issuance

-Permits for location filming are co-ordinated through and issued by the film office.
+Permits for location filming are coordinated through and issued by the Film Office.

-3. Application Timelines
+Application Timelines

-The film office requires a minimum of two full business days, not including day of submission, to issue a filming permit.
+The Film Office requires a minimum of two full business days, not including day of submission, to issue a filming permit.
 Road Closures or complex requests may require more time.

-The film office requires a minimum of three full business days, not including the day of submission, to issue a permit if the request includes filming in a city park.
+The Film Office requires a minimum of three full business days, not including the day of submission, to issue a permit if the request includes filming in a City park.

 Please submit applications during our business hours: Monday to Friday, 8:30 a.m. to 4:30 p.m.
 Applications submitted after 4:30 p.m. on any given date will be date stamped as received on the following business day.